-The literature and studies suggest that human health is affected by the various factors of physical activity and safety.
+Previous studies suggest that human health is affected by the various factors of physical activity and safety.
 A list of all such factors derived from the literature is discussed below.
-The correlations of how factors from different backgrounds are related to each other are tabulated in Table 1.
+The correlations of how factors from different backgrounds are related to each other are tabulated in Table 3.